cizumigawa/cizumigawa.github.io/essays/design_patterns.md

 # Design Patterns

 Design patterns are often described as general solutions to common software problems.
 There are three main subsets of design patterns: creational, structural, and behavioral.
+In my previous programming experiences, I have followed a variety of design patterns, but the one that I enjoy the most is the mediator design pattern.

+While the design pattern is literally named "Mediator," I see the mediator as a coordinator between the different program objects and nodes rather than a mediator.